-Incorporating technology in your sales strategy will ensure you maximize profits and ensure that no deal falls through the cracks.
+Incorporating technology in your sales strategy will ensure you maximize profits and that no deal falls through the cracks.

-- Is it easy to learn and use?
+Is it easy to learn and use?

-- How can I customize it to fit my needs?
+How can I customize it to fit my needs?

-- Are there cross-platform integrations?
+Are there cross-platform integrations?

-- Does it offer accurate sales reporting?
+Does it offer accurate sales forecasting and reporting?

-- Is it mobile friendly?
+Is it mobile-friendly?
 Can I access it from anywhere?

 Your sales process should be simple and save you time, not take up more of it.

-Also, sales managers can work with a content team to develop content marketing material, or articles that build value around their product or service. to make it easier for the salespeople to sell.
+Also, sales managers can work with a content team to develop content marketing material, or articles that build value around their product or service, to make it easier for the salespeople to sell.

 In the same way trials or testers are used to make products more attainable, content can help customers become familiar with your services, especially if it solves a highly relevant problem.

 It’s best to have a content team working within the company.
-The reason for this is that the more intimate they are with the product, the better than can bring insight to potential customers.
+The reason for this is that the more intimate they are with the product, the better it can bring insight to potential customers.

 If you’re interested in becoming a sales manager, or a better sales manager, it’s important that you first understand the importance of the sales management process, including the planning and goal setting tasks that come with it.

-Planning is a vital part achieving results.
+Planning is a vital part of achieving results.
 There are endless resources that will help you get started as you build your team and expand your company.